As of December 20, 2019

 We may share the information that we collect about you through the Services in these ways:

-• with authorized service providers that help us provide the Services or perform other business functions for us, such as sending emails, hosting web services, or distributing NEWSWEEK Magazine (but these service providers are not permitted to use personally identifiable information that we provide for any purpose other than to provide service to us)
+• with authorized service providers that help us provide the Services or perform other business functions for us, such as sending emails or hosting web services (but these service providers are not permitted to use personal data that we provide for any purpose other than to provide service to us);

-• with our corporate affiliates, including the IAC family of businesses
+• with our corporate affiliates, licensees, and contractors, including the IAC family of businesses;

-- as otherwise described to you at the point of collection or pursuant to your consent
+• and as otherwise described to you at the point of collection or pursuant to your consent.

-In addition, if you choose to participate in social features on the Services, such as commenting on a story or chatting with other users, any information that you submit will become public.
+In addition, if you provide content to the Services, such as submitting content through the “Your Turn” submission form as a part of The Daily Beast’s paid membership offering, any information that you submit will become public.
 It may become accessible through search engines or, if you sign in using credentials from a third-party social networking service, to users on that service.
 Unless otherwise noted, we do not limit the distribution of information that you share using these features.

 How do you decide which advertisements to show me on the Services?

-Many of the Services are offered to you free of charge, and we cover the cost of providing those services by displaying advertisements.
+The Services are offered to you free of charge because we cover the cost of providing our Services by displaying advertisements.
 Many of these advertisements are targeted, which means that advertisers tell us the type of audience they want to reach (for example, men over 25 years old).
-We will display the advertisement to users meeting those criteria, but we never provide the advertiser with information about the specific individuals who receive the ads.
 The targeted ads on the Services may be provided by us, or they may be provided by a third-party vendor.
+We may use automated decision-making to customize your experience based on your personal information.
 You can learn more about targeted ads, including how to opt out of receiving them, below.

 How do you protect the security of the information you store?

-We have in place physical, electronic, and managerial procedures to protect the information we collect through the Services and in connection with NEWSWEEK Magazine subscriptions.
+We have in place physical, electronic, and managerial procedures to protect the information we collect through the Services.
 However, no security system is impenetrable.
 We cannot guarantee the security of our database, nor can we guarantee that the information you supply will not be intercepted while being transmitted to us via the Services.